jonkislin/ashenstone_lorebook/src/99-2-LJ-ch2-iii.md

 Katherina and Nicalous sent letters to Jerrick.
 Boudicca pockets the letters.
 Jeez, she really likes stealing doesn't she...

 We hear screaming upstairs, and we go up.
 A pressure plate triggers under my feet, which turns the stairs into a veritable slide!
 What now!
 Bouddica and I tumble into the basement.
+There's a ruffian-type man looking worse for wear in a cage here with us.
+Drat.

+Clapping?
+What?
+Ugh.
+This sucks.
+Torin mentions that there's a tripwire, I can hear from the basement.
+Boudicca doesn't want to play cards with me to pass the time.. :(

+I do hope that we get rescued by our compatriots.